yaxan/EEG-gaming-and-speech/README.md

   2. f"What would an AI say in response to the following if it were human: '{**text**}'\nResponse:"
   3. f"Imagine an AI conversation about '{**text**}'.
 What would the AI say if it was trying to act human?\nResponse:"

 where **text** is the input that the model takes which is dervied from speech to text.
 With the messages generated from the model, string formatting using **Python** was done to obtain the desired output string format.

+### GUI

+The screen displays 4 circles with frequencies of 8 Hz, 10 Hz, 12 Hz, and 14 Hz.
+Under three of the circles are AI generated prompts, and under the fourth circle is an option to load more responses.
+The RMS value is caculated and the desired option is chosen to apply text to speech based on which frequency circle you are staring at.

 #### Different Models Considered
   1. [Google T5 (Text-to-Text Transfer Transformer) Model](https://paperswithcode.com/method/t5#:~:text=T5%2C%20or%20Text%2Dto%2D,to%20generate%20some%20target%20text.)